 “Color is an inborn gift, but appreciation of value is merely training of the eye, which everyone ought to be able to acquire.”
 John Singer Sargent

-Sargent was very economical with his use of value.
-He did not paint every single value; instead, he grouped similar areas and simplified the value structure.
-The unfinished painting below clearly shows his value groupings, particularly in the planes of the face.
+He was also very economical with his values.
+Instead of painting every value he saw, he grouped similar areas and simplified the value structure.
+The unfinished painting below clearly shows his value groupings, particularly in the planes of the face:

 Here is the painting in grayscale to give you a clearer idea of the value groupings.
 In particular, notice how the boat and water are around the same dark value; without color, they form one solid shape.
-The same goes for the parts of the sale and building in shadow.
-These value groups help simplify the value structure and convey a more powerful and concise image.
+The same goes for the sail and buildings in shadow.
+These value groupings help simplify the value structure and convey a more powerful and concise image.